OP-TEE/optee_os/documentation/optee_design.md

 problem if OP-TEE uses TrustZone protected DDR, but for security reasons OP-TEE may need to use TrustZone protected SRAM instead.
 The amount of available SRAM varies between platforms, from just a few KiB up to over 512 KiB.
-Platforms with just a few KiB of SRAM can’t be expected to be able to run a complete TEE solution in SRAM.
+Platforms with just a few KiB of SRAM cannot be expected to be able to run a complete TEE solution in SRAM.
 But those with 128 to 256 KiB of SRAM can be expected to have a capable TEE solution in SRAM.
 The pager provides a solution to this by demand paging parts of OP-TEE using virtual memory.

 ## Secure memory
-TrustZone protected SRAM is generally considered more secure than TrustZone protected DRAM as there's usually more attack vectors on DRAM.
+TrustZone protected SRAM is generally considered more secure than TrustZone protected DRAM as there is usually more attack vectors on DRAM.
 The attack vectors are hardware dependent and can be different for different platforms.

 ## Backing store
 TrustZone protected DRAM or in some cases non-secure DRAM is used as backing store.
 The data in the backing store is integrity protected with one hash (SHA-256) per page (4KiB).
-Readonly pages aren't encrypted since the OP-TEE binary itself is not encrypted.
+Readonly pages are not encrypted since the OP-TEE binary itself is not encrypted.

 ## Partitioning of memory